Natural Brain Health Supplements:

 Caffeine

-The hazards associated with caffeine overdose make caffeine tablets and powders undesirable.
-But as long as it doesn’t disrupt your sleep or make you jittery, you can drink coffee guilt-free.
+The hazards are related to caffeine overdose, which can make caffeine tablets and also powders which is undesirable.
+If it is not, as long as it doesn’t disturb you from your sleep or that can make you jittery, you can also drink the coffee without any guilt.
 Some may benefit your brain.
-It is a stimulant that boosts your mood and increases energy by inhibiting the brain’s adenosine receptors.
+It is restorative, which helps to boost your mood and increases energy by hampering the brain’s adenosine receptors.

 L-theanine

-L-theanine, a naturally occurring amino acid, appears to have the capacity to enhance mental performance, particularly when paired with coffee.
+L-theanine, is a natural happening amino acid, that appears to have the capacity to enhance mental performance, particularly when paired with coffee.
 Most studies have been small; one from 2019 included 30 participants.
 Green tea is a safe bet until additional research remains: It naturally contains L-theanine, caffeine, and antioxidants that may also benefit your physical and mental health.

 Omega-3s